tanishq9609-alt/Hypenex-AI-operating-system/SESSION_01_SUMMARY.md

-# PROJECT HANDOVER – HYPNEX AI OPERATING SYSTEM
+# PROJECT HANDOVER – hypenex AI OPERATING SYSTEM

-This conversation was focused on designing the architecture for an AI Operating System that will be used to build Hypnex and future ventures.
+This conversation was focused on designing the architecture for an AI Operating System that will be used to build hypenex and future ventures.

 ## Original Objective